- 3.01 Application and Licensing

 (ii) pass a written or electronic examination approved by the board and designed to test competencies and knowledge needed in hearing aid fitting and dispensing; and

-These requirements are subject to the exceptions provided in subsections (4 ) and (5) of this section.
+These requirements are subject to the exceptions provided in 265 CMR 3.01(3).

-(4) Licensure by reciprocity.
+(3) Licensure by Reciprocity.
 An individual who holds a license as a hearing instrument specialist or the equivalent thereof as determined by the board from a state which is deemed by the board to have substantially equivalent or higher licensure requirements than those of the commonwealth may be licensed as a hearing instrument specialist without satisfying the requirements of M.G.L. c.
-197(f)(4) or the requirements subsection (2) of this section.
+112, § 197(f)(4) or the requirements of 265 CMR 3.01(2(d).
 The word "state" as used in this subsection, shall include a state or territory of the United States, the District of Columbia, the commonwealth of Puerto Rico or a foreign country, state or province.

 3.02 Procedures for Renewal of a License and Renewal of a Lapsed/Expired License